gaojunran/dotfiles/README.md

 In the year 2025, I decided to switch my workflow to [nushell](https://www.nushell.sh/).
 Nearly all my handful tools are nushell-related, stored [here](./.chezmoitemplates/).

 Moreover, for compatibility consideration, I will not write `bash/zsh/powershell/bat` scripts in the future.
-Python3/JavaScript for simple users and Nushell for myself are enough.
+Now I prefer bun/TS scripts to do the job.

-**I really ❤️ nushell!** And I have written 500-line config for it, including [git workflow](./dot_config/scripts/git.nu), [github workflow](./dot_config/scripts/gh.nu), aliases for tons of CLI tools, and so on.
+**I really ❤️ nushell!**

 ### Yazi